Dmitri Cheryshev: Coaching career

 Cheryshev worked as a manager with Real Madrid during two years, being in charge of one of its children's teams.
-After acting briefly as director of football with FC Sibir Novosibirsk, he was appointed head coach at FC Volga Nizhny Novgorod, helping the team narrowly retain their top-flight status.
+After acting briefly as director of football with Sibir Novosibirsk, he was appointed head coach at Volga Nizhny Novgorod, helping the team narrowly retain their top-flight status.

-In late October 2014, Cheryshev was appointed as manager of Kazakhstan Premier League side FC Irtysh Pavlodar on a two-year contract.
-He was relieved of his duties in May of the following year, being immediately signed to Unai Emery's staff at Sevilla FC.
+In late October 2014, Cheryshev was appointed as manager of Kazakhstan Premier League side Irtysh Pavlodar on a two-year contract.
+He was relieved of his duties in May of the following year, being immediately signed to Unai Emery's staff at Sevilla.

-On 3 June 2016, Cheryshev was named coach of FC Mordovia Saransk, recently relegated from the Premier League.
-Ahead of the 2018–19 season he was hired by FC Nizhny Novgorod, leading them to the promotion play-offs but losing to PFC Krylia Sovetov Samara.
+On 3 June 2016, Cheryshev was named coach of Mordovia Saransk, recently relegated from the Premier League.
+Ahead of the 2018–19 season he was hired by Nizhny Novgorod, leading them to the promotion play-offs but losing to Krylia Sovetov Samara.
 On 16 October 2019, he left by mutual consent.

 On 21 September 2021, Cheryshev was named head coach of AFC Eskilstuna in Sweden, he was their coach for three hours until he left his first and only training - the barrier of language was a big problem and he felt he couldn't change that much in the club as he wanted.

 On 9 August 2022, Cheryshev was hired as the manager of Santa Coloma in Andorra.
+Under his management, Santa Coloma became the first Andorran club to win two qualifying rounds in UEFA competition (2023–24 UEFA Europa Conference League).